legacysurvey/legacysurvey/pages/pubs.rst

 #.
 Meisner, Lang & Schlegel, `Deep Full-sky Coadds from Three Years of WISE and NEOWISE Observations`_

-.. _`text on the acknowledgement page`: ../acknowledgment
+.. _`text on the acknowledgment page`: ../acknowledgment

 .. _`unWISE: Unblurred Coadds of the WISE Imaging`: http://adsabs.harvard.edu/abs/2014AJ....147..108L